vfarcic/devops24/manuscript/08-jenkins-cd.md

 ns.yaml
 ```

 The `config.tpl` file is the same Jenkins configuration template we used before, so there should be no need explaining it.
-We'll skip it and jump into `ns.yaml`.
+We'll skip it and jump straight into `ns.yaml`.

 ```bash
 cat helm/templates/ns.yaml